EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  bCompactGuesses - prints guesses as a single line without the 'Entry denied', e.g. HORIZON (1/7) bOverscroll - make scrolling to the edge of the screen wrap around to the other side (controller or WASD) bMarkGuessesAsDuds - turn incorrect guesses into ..... when clicking on them
+  bCompactGuesses - prints guesses as a single line without the 'Entry denied', e.g. HORIZON (1/7) bOverscroll - make scrolling to the edge of the screen wrap around to the other side (controller or WASD) bMarkGuessesAsDuds - turn incorrect guesses into ..... when clicking on them iAllowanceReplenishedBonus - give a bonus number of attempts when finding a 'Replenish Allowanced' instead of setting attempts to the max (e.g. 4 in vanilla)

 bLockNeedsKeyShowName
 Adds the name of the required key to the end of the sImpossibleLock message.
 Note: some keys are just named "Key" in the base game - see https://fallout.fandom.com/wiki/Fallout:_New_Vegas_keys